7RU7H/Archive/Software/Operating-Systems/Linux/Linux-Commands/Linux-Users-And-Group-Commands.md

 whoami

 # Adding Users
+# `useradd` - create a new user or update default new user information
+# By default, a group will also be created for the new user (see -g -N, -U, and USERGROUPS_ENAB).

+# Print the defaults
-useradd
+useradd -D
+# For a username and group for that username with its own home directory:
-useradd -u usergroup -g groupid -p cheese -s /bin/$shell -m /$username
+useradd -U username -p password -g users -G $secondaryGroups -s /bin/$shell -m
 # Deleting users
 deluser $username